-- information to enable me to make well-informed decisions. - D.3 I will monitor performance carefully to ensure that the organisation's purpose and objectives are achieved, and take timely and effective action to identify and address any weaknesses or failures. - D.4 I will use my skills, knowledge and experience to review information critically and always take decisions in the best interests of the organisation, our tenants and our service users. - D.5 I will ensure that the Committee seeks and takes account of additional information and external/independent and/or specialist advice where necessary and/or - D.6 I will ensure that effective policies and procedures are implemented so that all decisions are based on an adequate assessment of risk, deliver value for money, and ensure the financial well-being of the organisation. - D.7 I will contribute to the identification of training needs, keep my knowledge up to date, and participate in ongoing training that is organised or supported by us.
+- D.1 I will ensure that the decisions that I take are consistent with our aims and objectives and with the relevant legal and regulatory requirements (including those of the Scottish Housing Regulator, the Office of the Scottish Charity Regulator, the Financial Conduct Authority and the Care Inspectorate). - D.2 I will attend meetings regularly, prepare for them effectively and ensure I have access to all necessary information to enable me to contribute effectively and make well-informed decisions. - D.3 I will monitor performance carefully to ensure that the organisation's purpose and objectives are achieved, and take timely and effective action to identify and address any weaknesses or failures. - D.4 I will use my skills, knowledge and experience to review information critically and always take decisions in the best interests of the organisation, our tenants and our service users. - D.5 I will ensure that the Committee seeks and takes account of additional information and external/independent and/or specialist advice where necessary and/or appropriate. - D.6 I will ensure that effective policies and procedures are implemented so that all decisions are based on an adequate assessment of risk, deliver value for money, and ensure the financial well-being of the organisation. - D.7 I will contribute to the identification of training needs, keep my knowledge up to date, and participate in ongoing training that is organised or supported by us.

-E. Integrity
+E. Integrity You must actively support and promote our values; you must not be influenced by personal interest in exercising your role and responsibilities.

-You must actively support and promote our values; you must not be influenced by personal interest in exercising your role and responsibilities.
+- E1 I will always treat my Committee colleagues our staff, our customers and partners with respect and courtesy - E.2 I will always conduct myself in a courteous and professional manner; I will not, by my actions or behaviour, cause distress, alarm or offence.

-- E1 I will always treat my Committee colleagues our staff, our customers and partners with respect and courtesv - I will always conduct myself in a courteous and professional manner; I will not, by E.2 my actions or behaviour, cause distress, alarm or offence. - E.3 I will publicly support and promote our decisions, actions and activities; I will not, by my actions or behaviour, compromise or contradict the organisation, its activities, values, aims or objectives.
-I will notify the Chair quickly if I become aware of any situation or event that I am associated with which could affect us and/or its reputation - E.4 I will fulfil my responsibilities as they are set out in the relevant role description(s); I will maintain relationships that are professional, constructive and that do not conflict with my role as a Committee member. - E.5 I will comply with, support and promote our policies relating to equalities, diversity and human rights as well as uphold our whistleblowing and acceptable use 7 policies. - E.6 I will respect confidentiality and ensure that I do not disclose information to anyone who is not entitled to receive it, both whilst I am a member of the Committee and after I have left. - E.7 I will observe and uphold the legal requirements and our policies in respect of the storage and handling of information, including personal and financial information.
+- E.3 I will publicly support and promote our decisions, actions and activities; I will not, by my actions or behaviour, compromise or contradict the organisation, its activities, values, aims or objectives.
+I will notify the Chair quickly if I become aware of any situation or event that I am associated with which could affect us and/or its reputation - E.4 I will fulfil my responsibilities as they are set out in the relevant role description(s); I will maintain relationships that are professional, constructive and that do not conflict with my role as a Committee member. - E.5 I will comply with, support and promote our policies relating to equalities, diversity, inclusion and human rights. - E.6 I will uphold our whistleblowing and acceptable use 7 policies. - E.7 I will respect confidentiality and ensure that I do not disclose information to anyone who is not entitled to receive it, both whilst I am a member of the Committee and after I have left. - E.8 I will observe and uphold the legal requirements and our policies in respect of the storage and handling of information, including personal and financial information.